Market Analysis and Insights

 Electronic drug delivery systems have been shown to improve patient outcomes and save healthcare costs, and this is now being recognized by governments and healthcare organisations.
 To promote the adoption of these technologies, they are putting rules into place and establishing advantageous reimbursement schemes.

-Systems for electronic medicine delivery can be expensive to develop, produce, and maintain.
+The electronic drug delivery system can be expensive to develop, produce, and maintain.
 Their higher price points are a result of the complex technology, legislative regulations, and quality standards connected to these systems.